Logo Futurismo

 Praia da Viola (Beach of the Violin) is one of the most untouched black sand beaches of the archipelago.
 It is pretty remote, as you can only access it via a walking trail.

-Surrounded by lush green cliffs from where several waterfalls flow into the ocean, Praia da Viola is the ideal spot to know a typical Atlantic beach of the Azores without the crowds.
+Surrounded by lush green cliffs from where several waterfalls flow into the ocean, Praia da Viola is the ideal spot to experience a typical Atlantic beach of the Azores without the crowds.
 Let’s learn more about this fantastic place.

 Contents hide